-Our focus was to translate the surgical team’s needs and the technological insights to an industrial design that can seamlessly integrate into the surgical procedure and provide a flawless user experience to the surgeon.
+Translate the surgical team’s needs and the technological insights to a design that can seamlessly integrate into the surgical procedure and provide a flawless user experience to the surgeon.

 Pilotfish supported The University of Pisa and 11 other European partners from the very beginning of the project, leading the industrial design, mechanical engineering and system integration activities.
 This design is the final proof of concept developed in the research-based project.